SpM-lab/sparse-ir/doc/kernels.rst

 Let us suppose you simply want to include a Gaussian default model on the real axis instead of the default (flat) one.
-We create a new kernel by inheriting from :class:`sparse_ir.kernel.KernelBase` and then simply wrap around a fermionic kernel, modifying the values as needed::
+We create a new kernel by inheriting from :class:`sparse_ir.kernel.AbstractKernel` and then simply wrap around a fermionic kernel, modifying the values as needed::

     import sparse_ir
     import sparse_ir.kernel

-    class KernelFGauss(sparse_ir.kernel.KernelBase):
+    class KernelFGauss(sparse_ir.kernel.AbstractKernel):
         def __init__(self, lambda_, std):
             self._inner = sparse_ir.LaplaceKernel(lambda_)
             self.lambda_ = lambda_